Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Properties of Shapley Values and Banzhaf Values

 \section{Properties of Shapley Values and Banzhaf Values}

-Shapley values satisfy four desirable properties: \textit{Null Player} ensures that a player who does not contribute to any coalition, meaning their inclusion in any subset of players does not affect the overall outcome, is assigned a value of zero. \textit{Symmetry} requires that two players who contribute equally to all possible coalitions receive the same value. \textit{Linearity} requires that the Shapley value of a player in a combined game (formed by adding two games together) is equal to the sum of that player's Shapley values in the two individual games. \textit{Efficiency} requires that the total value assigned to all players must sum to the value generated by the full set of players. \citep{shapley:book1953}.
+Shapley values satisfy four desirable properties \citep{shapley:book1953}: \begin{itemize} \item \textit{Null Player} ensures that a player who does not contribute to any coalition, meaning their inclusion in any subset of players does not affect the overall outcome, is assigned a value of zero. \item \textit{Symmetry} requires that two players who contribute equally to all possible coalitions receive the same value. \item \textit{Linearity} requires that the Shapley value of a player in a combined game (formed by adding two games together) is equal to the sum of that player's Shapley values in the two individual games. \item \textit{Efficiency} requires that the total value assigned to all players must sum to the value generated by the full set of players. \end{itemize}

+Banzhaf values three of the four properties, excluding \textit{efficiency} which requires that the total value assigned to all players sum to the value generated by the full set of players \citep{banzhaf1965}.
 Instead of the \emph{Efficiency} property, the Banzhaf index satisfies \textit{2-Efficiency}, which requires that the sum of the values of any two players equals the value of these two players when considered jointly in a reduced game setting \citep{banzhaf1965,lehrer1988axiomatization}.

-The necessity of the efficiency property has been debated in the context of machine learning. \cite{sundararajan2017axiomatic} suggest that the \emph{Efficiency} property is only essential in contexts where semi-values, such as those in voting games, are interpreted numerically; \cite{kwon22betashapley} argues that the utility function in machine learning applications often does not correspond directly to monetary value, so aligning the sum of data values with total utility is unnecessary.
+The necessity of the efficiency property has been debated in the context of machine learning. \citet{sundararajan2017axiomatic} suggest that the \emph{Efficiency} property is only essential in contexts where semi-values, such as those in voting games, are interpreted numerically; \citet{kwon22betashapley} argues that the utility function in machine learning applications often does not correspond directly to monetary value, so aligning the sum of data values with total utility is unnecessary.
 In applications where the primary goal involves ranking features according to their importance or evaluating data, the exact numerical contribution of each feature is less critical.
-Both Banzhaf and Shapley values, despite their theoretical disparities, often yield the same ordering of players as shown in \cite{karczmarz2022improved}, which suffices for these applications.
-Therefore, given their efficiency and robustness properties, Banzhaf values serve as particularly effective tools in machine learning tasks \citep{wang2023databanzhaf}.
+Both Banzhaf and Shapley values, despite their theoretical disparities, often yield the same ordering of players as shown in \citet{karczmarz2022improved}, which suffices for these applications.
+Therefore, given their efficiency and robustness properties, Banzhaf values serve as particularly effective tools in machine learning tasks \citep{wang2023databanzhaf}. }